HenkKin/EntityCloner.Microsoft.EntityFrameworkCore/README.md

 - `Task<TEntity> CloneAsync<TEntity>(this DbContext source, Func<IClonableQueryable<TEntity>, IClonableQueryable<TEntity>> includeQuery, params object[] primaryKey)`

 These extension methods supports cloning an entity.
+Be aware: the cloned entity is not tracked by the ChangeTracker of EntityFrameworkCore.
+You should add it manually to the DbSet.

+#### Only clone the entities you want to clone

-If you provide IncludeQuery configuration, then the included entities will be cloned to.
+If you provide IncludeQuery configuration, then the included entities will be cloned too.
+The Include and ThenInclude works same way as EntityFrameworkCore for querying with Linq.

+#### Based on EntityFrameworkCore configuration Model

+It will clone the entity with related entities based on EntityFrameworkCore configuration model.

+#### Resetting properties to default value

+During cloning, all PrimaryKey, ForeignKey (except for some exceptions) and ConcurrencyToken properties will be reset to default values

+If a ForeignKey entity is not included, then the ForeignKey property will not be reset.
+This is for example in cases when you have a ForeignKey to an entity from a selection list.

+#### Support for Composite PrimaryKeys

 It also supports primarty keys based on multiple properties.

 To use it: